VJ70/Alpha_Gen/README.md

 # Alpha_Gen
-An alpha generation and submission tool for WorldQuant
+Collection of ideas for alpha generation, evaluation and submission